jonasschuett/jonasschuett.github.io/_posts/2020-04-04-introduction.md

 **Regulatory approaches for frontier AI** <br>
 Jonas Schuett, Markus Anderljung, Leonie Koessler, Ben Garfinkel <br>
-Regulators could require developers to follow certain rules that are intended to reduce risks to an acceptable level (rules-based approach), or they could require them to achieve certain risk-related outcomes, without specifying how to do that (outcomes-based approach).
-Since the two approaches have complementary strengths and weaknesses, we argue that regulators should combine them.{: .message }
+Although frontier AI developers already take some measures intended to reduce risks from frontier AI models to an acceptable level, we will eventually need legally enforceable requirements.
+However, it is unclear how prescriptive these requirements should be, and how much discretion regulatees should have.
+In this chapter, we try to answer the question: What approach should a future regulatory regime for frontier AI models take?{: .message }

 **How to estimate the impact and likelihood of risks from AI** <br>
 Jonas Schuett, Caroline Baumoehl, Malcolm Murray, Leonie Koessler <br>